intel-analytics/ipex-llm/docs/docs/whitepaper.md

 *Figure 3.
 BigDL provides efficient, data-parallel, synchronous mini-batch SGD, where each iteration runs two Spark jobs for “model forward-backward” and “parameter synchronization”.*

 As described in Section 2, BigDL models the training data as an RDD of Samples, which are automatically partitioned and potentially cached in memory across the Spark cluster.
 In addition, to implement the data-parallel training, BigDL also constructs an RDD of models, each of which is a replica of the original neural network model.
-The model and sample RDDs are co-partitioned and co-located [14] across the cluster; consequently, in each iteration of the model training, a single “model forward-backward” Spark job can apply the functional zip operator to the partitions of model and sample RDDs, and compute in parallel the gradients for each model replica (using a small batch of data in the co-located sample partition), as illustrated in Figure 4.
+The model and sample RDDs are co-partitioned and co-located [14] across the cluster, as shown in Figure 4; consequently, in each iteration of the model training, a single “model forward-backward” Spark job can apply the functional zip operator to the partitions of model and sample RDDs, and compute the gradients in parallel for each model replica (using a small batch of data in the co-located sample partition), as illustrated in Figure 4.

 ![fig4](Image/WP/fig4.jpg)